min2ha/ukwa-site/content/target/71867/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 10th September 2018: Legislating for the Withdrawal Agreement

 MPs participate in a debate on "legislating for the Withdrawal Agreement" covering how the Government will put any Withdrawal Agreement reached with the EU into domestic law through a Withdrawal Agreement and Implementation Bill.